Hugues de Montalembert: Biography

 He published several books, of which À perte de vue was awarded the Prix Ève Delacroix of the Académie française in 1991.
 His story became the basis of the documentary film Black Sun, written by de Montalembert himself.
 In his memoirs The meaning of life is life, he describes the process of blindness and his efforts to regain his independence.
 He described several trips to Indonesia and India, and his inner perception of the world.
 After his blindness, he also conceived a ballet at the Grand Theatre, Warsaw.

-He has been living with the Danish artist Lin Utzon, daughter of architect Jørn Utzon, since 1992.Newsday: Despite loss of vision, artist, teen embrace life (Englisch), 21 April 2007.
+He has been living with the Danish artist Lin Utzon, daughter of architect Jørn Utzon, since 1992.
 The couple live in Paris, Denmark, and Mallorca.